Can You Eat Pepperoni When Pregnant?

 2. Can I eat cold pepperoni while pregnant?

-Women can eat cold packaged pepperoni while pregnant when it is mentioned on the package label that it is ready to eat.
-In cold or frozen pepperoni, the risk of bacteria is reduced, however, there is still the risk of toxoplasmosis or listeriosis.
-So it’s advised to eat hot and properly cooked pepperoni when pregnant.
+Women can eat cooked and cold, packaged pepperoni slices while pregnant if the package label states they are ready to eat.
+In cold or frozen pepperoni, the risk of bacteria is reduced, but there is still the risk of toxoplasmosis or listeriosis since it is not cooked (6).
+It’s advisable to eat hot, properly cooked pepperoni when pregnant.

 3. Does pepperoni contain Listeria bacteria?